 The Rialto Bridge is the most beautiful bridge in Venice.
-Situated on the Grand Canal it takes your breath away on first sight and still, after so many years, I feel the same way everytime I see it.
+Situated on the Grand Canal, it takes your breath away at first sight, and still, after so many years, I feel the same way every time I see it.

-When you actually see the bridge it always looks a lot bigger than you would imagine if you've only ever seen photos of it before.
-It is more impressive too.
+When you actually see the bridge, it always looks a lot bigger than photos would lead you to believe.
+It is more impressive and beautiful too.

 This latest bridge is also a lot better built than the previous versions.
-All the old ones collapsed or burned down every hundred years or so.
+All the old ones collapsed or burned down at intervals of every hundred years or so.

 The design of Antonio de Ponte is very similar to the previous wooden one.
-It was considered pretty revolutionary at the time for a stone bridge and was the first stone bridge to span the Grand Canal.
+It was considered pretty revolutionary at the time for a stone bridge, and it was the first stone bridge to span the Grand Canal.

-For masks on the other hand try some of the shops I mention on the Venice Carnival Mask page.
+For masks, try some of the shops I mention on the Venice Carnival Mask page.

 ALL THE TOP-SIGHTS IN ONE TRIP

 🚩 Stroll across the Rialto Bridge, take a ride on a traditional gondola along the Grand Canal, see St. Mark’s Basilica, Doge’s Palace and other magnificent places in just a day!Book herе